 Since Interview Kickstart advertises 1-on-1 coaching, this is where the reviewer was the most disappointed.
 These sessions were full of students and the “coaches” went through questions that the students asked on a Google spreadsheet beforehand.
-In addition, he found that their career resources were disorganized and negotiation sessions could only occur if asked and sometimes up to a week from the date, which was too late.
+In addition, he found that their career resources were disorganized and negotiation sessions could only occur if asked.
+Sometimes, it was only up to a week from the date, which was too late.

 In other reviews online, some people have found the program helpful and some have not.
-It does seem to depend greatly on the work the student puts in, but it also seems to cater more to students who have a lot of experience already.
-In addition, a reviewer noted that their refund offered, which is half of the tuition returned if the student does not get a better job in 6 months, does not actually occur.
+It does seem to depend greatly on the work the student puts in.
+But, it also seems to cater more to students who have a lot of experience already.
+In addition, a reviewer noted that the 50% tuition refund if the student does not get a better job in 6 months never happened.